MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 * When determining a price, [!INCLUDE[prod_short](../includes/prod_short.md)] uses the "lowest price" logic.
 However, the lowest price logic ignores the unit price defined on the item card if a price is defined in the price group.
 This is true even if the unit price from the item card price is lower.
 * To calculate prices, the connector creates a temporary sales quote for the item with a quantity of 1, and uses standard price calculation logic.
 Only prices and discounts that are applicable for quantity 1 are used.
 You can't export different prices or discounts based on quantity.
 * The connector sends request to update prices in Shopify if price in [!INCLUDE[prod_short](../includes/prod_short.md)] has changed.
 For example, if you synchronized products and prices and then changed price in Shopify, choosing the **Sync Prices to Shopify** action won't have any impact on price in the Shopify as new price calculated by connector is the same as price stored in the Shopify Variant from previous synch.
+The **Compare at Price** updated only if main price has changed.

 ## Sync inventory to Shopify